-Six creative Christmas dishes aside Jollof Rice
+Six creative Christmas dishes aside jollof rice

 Hailing from the Yoruba people in Nigeria, Efo Riro is a one-pot spinach stew that dances on the taste buds.

-In the Yoruba language, “efo” means “vegetable,” in this case spinach, and “riro” translates to “to stir.”
+In the Yoruba language, “efo” means “vegetable” and “riro” translates to “to stir.”
 Hence, Efo Riro can be playfully dubbed “stirred spinach.”
 This versatile dish can be savoured with traditional swallow foods like eba, fufu, or pounded yam.

 Asun